abbynewcomb/MuseScore-Music-Generation-Extension/README.md

 ## Setting up the Model
 1. Open Terminal and install our GitHub library using this command: `git clone https://github.com/abbynewcomb/MuseScore-Music-Generation-Extension.git` and navigate to its main directory.
 2. Download the MelodyRNN model from [here](http://download.magenta.tensorflow.org/models/basic_rnn.mag) into this directory.
-3. Run the `source activate magenta` command to activate the magenta environment
+3. Run the `source activate magenta` command to activate the magenta environment.

 ## Using the Model
 1. Run the terminal command `python generator.py` in the main directory of our GitHub.
 This will initialize the model.